Prioritize Your Search for College Scholarships

 Nearly $100 million in scholarships — and $2 billion in student grants — remain unclaimed every year.
 In 2022, over $3 billion in Pell Grants alone remained unclaimed.

-It's not because there aren't students worthy of those awards, either.
-It's because students simply don't apply.
-Or — as was the case of the Pell Grants — students didn't complete the FAFSA.
+It's not because students aren't worthy of those awards, either.
+It's because students simply don't apply, or — as was the case with the Pell Grants — students didn't complete the FAFSA.

 Not every organization offering a scholarship can advertise nationally or blast social media with their opportunity.
 But it's a golden opportunity for those willing to invest time actively looking for these resources.